Ashraf2023Uni/UNITOP-GROUP-23/README.md

 Download zip from github
 Extract the file into htdocs of xampp.
 Run Apache and MySQL servers on xampp.
-Enter localhost/UNITOP/Index.php into the address bar of a browser.
+Import unitop.sql to an empty database on phpmyadmin Enter localhost/UNITOP/Index.php into the address bar of a browser.

 Instructions on how to navigate through website/use features of website